State Housing Construction Agency (Azerbaijan): History

 The agency was set up on 11 April 2016 based on a presidential decree which initially aims to construct buildings that cost less for Azerbaijani citizens while considering protection of environment and requirements of modern architectural style.
 On November 24, 2016, State Housing Development Agency Legal Entity established based on another presidential decree which operates under SHCA.
 The Charter of the State Housing Development Agency of the Republic of Azerbaijan was approved on 7 February 2017 based on Decree of the President of the Republic of Azerbaijan No 1819.

 Projects

 The Hovsan residential complex will be built in Surakhani district, near the town of Hovsan which is approximately 2 km far from Caspian Sea.
 The complex is expected to comprise 11 multi-family buildings that will have 2962 apartment (280 are single room, 1401 are two-room, 980 are triples, and 301 are four-room apartments).

 Yasamal residential complex comprises total number of 29 buildings which consisted of 1843 apartments.
 There will be also school building and kindergarten.
 The complex will be built over 11.6 ha area.

-International relations

-The Agency has bilateral cooperation with the corresponding organizations in Germany, Singapore, Turkey, Russia, Brazil, Mexico, and Morocco.
-The agency also collaborating with some international financial institutions and large financial companies for looking for ways to avoid economic risks and reduce construction costs of buildings.